S2H-Mobile/android-actionbar-compat/README.md

 ## Usage
 - Extend your activity from one of the provided base activities.
-- Implement the necessary methods in your activity.
+- Implement the methods ``isHomeStateful()`` and ``setHomeResId()`` in your activity.
+The first one declares the home icon as clickable, the second one defines the resource identifier for the home icon drawable:

-## Example

 ```java